 Within the PIU, PNR data received from home and abroad are compared with data in police systems to check whether a person wanted for terrorism or serious crime is among the passengers.
 PNR data can also be examined according to certain criteria, such as the bookings or movement patterns typical of criminal networks or of persons involved in suspicious activities.

 Matches that are found are still verified individually by PIU staff before they can be forwarded to the relevant authorities for more detailed checks on individuals or for other follow-up measures.
 Checks or other follow-up measures are only carried out on persons wanted by the police or if there is a genuine suspicion.

-Both the intended use of PNRs and data access will be strictly regulated in the Passenger Name Records Act, which is now in the consultation process.
+Both the intended use of PNRs and data access will be strictly regulated in the Passenger Name Records Act.
 PNR data may only be analysed for the purpose of identifying terrorists or other serious criminals.